 - To prepare your student for college entrance exams and other timed writing situations, make sure to assign timed essays at least every other week.

 - Keeping in mind maturity and attention span, spend about 1 hour per day on writing.

 When our children become teens, it’s easy to think: “They’re getting older.
 I’ll back off and let them take responsibility.”
 There will come a time to step back.
 But that time comes when your teen has proven himself trustworthy and reliable.

 Even with such a dependable child, you’ll still need to monitor his work.
 As part of your involvement:

 - Train your student to stick to deadlines.

 - Give detailed, consistent feedback.

-You need to help your teen develop self-discipline and independence, but you also need to hold her accountable.
-In doing so, you’re preparing her for the demands of college-level writing.
+You need to help your teen develop self-discipline and independence, but you also need to hold him accountable.
+In doing so, you’re preparing him for the demands of college-level writing.

 Catch the Whole Series